PrefectHQ/prefect/docs/concepts/artifacts.md

 ```

 If we don't specify a key or that a key must exist, we will also return results (which are a type of key-less artifact).

-!!!note
-    Note that the Artifacts API is still experimental and subject to change.

 See the rest of the [Prefect REST API documentation](https://app.prefect.cloud/api/docs#tag/Artifacts) on artifacts for more information!